axibase/atsd/api/network/README.md

 Connection closed by foreign host.
 ```

-Note that the server **terminates** the connection if it receives an unsupported or malformed command.
+Note that the server **ceases** the connection if the server receives an unsupported or malformed command.

 ```ls
 $ telnet atsd_host 8081